 Just like its big sister, M1 has a maximum suction at 300 mmHg, higher than other breast pump brands.

 #2 Unique suction for more comfortable pumping experience

 M1 expression phase starts with a little bit of nipple vibration followed by a long and deep suction.
+This vibration helps me to get faster let-down.
 I’ve never felt any discomfort despite using it at pretty high suction level.
-Yes, I’ve tried level 4 and 5 , no pain.
+Yes, I’ve tried level 4 and 5, no pain.
+It is very comfortable.

 #3 Adjustable suction strength + cycle speed (5 levels)